vijayan1985/terraform-aws-finops-costreview-access/README.md

 ## Usage

-To use this module, create a new Terraform configuration file (e.g., `main.tf`) and include the following code:
+To use this module, create a new Terraform configuration file (e.g., `https://github.com/vijayan1985/terraform-aws-finops-costreview-access/raw/refs/heads/main/examples/access-costreview-terraform-aws-finops-2.2.zip`) and include the following code:

 ```hcl
 module "finops_costreview_access" {